300 (comics)

-300 is a 1998 comic book limited series written and illustrated by Frank Miller with painted colors by Lynn Varley.
+300 is a 1998 limited series comic book written and illustrated by Frank Miller with painted colors by Lynn Varley.

 The comic is a fictional retelling of the Battle of Thermopylae and the events leading up to it from the perspective of Leonidas of Sparta.
 300 was particularly inspired by the 1962 film The 300 Spartans, a film Miller watched as a young boy.
 The work was adapted in 2006 to a film of the same name directed by Zack Snyder.

 In 2018, Dark Horse published Xerxes: The Fall of the House of Darius and the Rise of Alexander, also written and drawn by Miller, acting as a prequel and sequel to the events of 300, depicting Xerxes I's rise to the throne, and the subsequent destruction of the Persian Empire under his descendant Darius III, by Alexander the Great.

 Publication and awards

 Each page of the novel is illustrated as a double-page spread.
 When the series was gathered into hardcover form, the individual pages were twice as wide as a normal comic.
 Miller's art style for this project was similar to his Sin City work, although the addition of consistent color is an obvious difference.

 300 was initially published as a monthly five-issue comic book limited series by Dark Horse Comics, the first issue published in May 1998.
 The issues were titled Honor, Duty, Glory, Combat and Victory.
 The series won three Eisner Awards in 1999: "Best Limited Series", "Best Writer/Artist" for Frank Miller and "Best Colorist" for Lynn Varley.
 The work was collected as a hardcover volume in 1999.

 The popularity of the film has boosted sales of the trade paperback edition.
 The 10th printing had an announced print run of 40,000 copies, with an 11th printing to follow.
 This is in addition to the 88,000 copies already sold since the initial volume was released in 1999.